 - a 20% discount code on Cancer Council sunscreen

-- on-site SunSmart Masterclass sessions for your staff.
-Just $179 (generally $350 for workplaces)
+- free on-site or online SunSmart Masterclass sessions for your staff.

 Family Day Care Schemes

 Canberra family day care schemes are also invited to participate in the SunSmart Early Childhood Program.
 If your service can provide a comprehensive sun protection policy then it will be recognised as playing an active role toward skin cancer prevention and awareness by receiving:

 Cancer Council encourages family daycare schemes to actively participate in the National SunSmart Early Childhood Program.
 Family daycare schemes will only receive a large SunSmart sign upon request because these signs are usually reserved for more public settings such as early childhood services and primary schools.

 Please note that there is a one off payment of $66.00 due upon SunSmart status being awarded.
 There are no ongoing costs.